cal-itp/data-infra/docs/warehouse/adding_oneoff_data.md

 * The `<source>` argument is the path to the Google Cloud Storage bucket you are sourcing from.

+* If you run into upload errors related to the source format, you may need to include the flag `--allow_quoted_newlines`.
+This may be helpful in resolving errors related to file conversions from Excel to CSV.

 Ex.
 ```
 bq --location=us-west2 load --source_format=CSV --autodetect --allow_quoted_newlines uploaded_data.tircp_with_temporary_expenditure_sol_copy gs://calitp-analytics-data/data-analyses/tircp/tircp.csv
 ```

-If you are looking to create a new table:
+If you are looking to **create a new table**: use a new table name for `<destination_table>`

-If you are looking to append to existing data:
+If you are looking to **append to existing data**: use the table name of the existing `<destination_table>`

-If you are looking to replace an existing table:
+If you are looking to **replace an existing table**: the existing table will need to be deleted in BigQuery and re-uploaded with the previous `<destination_table>` name

 ```{admonition} Looking for more information?
 More information on the BigQuery Command Line Interface (CLI) [can be found here](https://cloud.google.com/bigquery/docs/reference/bq-cli-reference)